KaartikDev/Offline-AI-Kiosk/README.md

 ## 📖 Introduction

-When internet or electricity goes down, people often lose access to the trusted information they need most. **Beacon Offline Agent** was created to solve this problem.
+When internet or electricity goes down, people lose access to the information they need most.
+Beacon Offline Agent was built to solve this.
+After Hurricanes Milton and Helene in 2024, parts of Florida had no internet for weeks.
+In Bihar, India, 53 percent of people still lack reliable internet access.
+GPT OSS 20B is exceptionally powerful and has tool calling capabilties, but without local context it risks hallucinating.
+It cannot know which shelters are open in Pinellas County, FL or what first aid steps are safe in rural Bihar, India.

-It allows communities to build and share **Knowledge Packs** curated collections of local, verified information such as first aid guides, disaster response steps, or shelter locations.
-The system can run entirely **offline on a modest laptop**, so it remains useful even in low resource or emergency settings.
+Beacon closes that gap with curated Knowledge Packs.
+These are community made bundles of documents, images, and citations that ground the model in trusted local sources.
+Packs can include first aid guides, disaster steps, or shelter maps, and the system runs entirely offline on a modest laptop, remaining useful even in low resource or emergency settings.

 This project is especially relevant for:
 - Communities affected by disasters
 - Rural regions with limited connectivity
 - Humanitarian and relief organizations
 - Educators or local leaders sharing essential guidance
 - Travelers in remote or offline environments

 ---
 <a id="hardware-requirements"></a>